Honda 0 SUV

-The Honda 0 SUV is an upcoming electric vehicle prototype unveiled by Honda at the Consumer Electronics Show (CES), as part of the Honda 0 Series in 2025.
-This mid-size SUV is part of Honda's 0 Series, which also includes the Honda 0 Saloon, with both models expected to be released starting in 2026.
+The Honda 0 SUV is a cancelled electric vehicle prototype unveiled by Honda at the 2025 Consumer Electronics Show, as part of the Honda 0 Series in 2025.
+This mid-size SUV was part of Honda's planned 0 Series, which also included the Honda 0 Saloon.
+In March 2026, Honda cancelled the 0 SUV, citing US tariffs, cancellation of EV subsidies and competitive pressures which would make launching the vehicle unprofitable.